Sponsored Links

-The cooling coil must have the capacity to handle the heat load in the room in addition to cool down the fresh make up air.
-The Great Sensible Factor is independent of the total air flow and can be expressed as:
+A cooling coil should have the capacity to handle the heat load generated in the room in addition the capacity to cool down the fresh make up air.
+The Great Sensible Factor is independent of the total air flow and can be expressed as

 where